ARPRAHMAN/CodeAlpha_Basic-Network-Sniffer/README.md

 ⚖️ Ethical Considerations
 Use this tool responsibly.

 Only sniff traffic on networks you own or have explicit permission to monitor.

 Unauthorized packet sniffing may be illegal in your jurisdiction.

 Never publish or share sensitive payload data.

 📄 License
 This project is licensed under the MIT License.

-🤝 Contributing
-Contributions, bug reports, and suggestions are welcome!

 📬 Contact